s-victor/TinyPedal/docs/customization.md

 To modify brands setting, open `Vehicle brand editor` and edit entries from each rows and columns.
 Each row represents a vehicle.
 First column is full vehicle name that must match in-game vehicle name.
 Second column is brand name.

-To import vehicle brand data, click `Import` button.
-Imported data will be appended on top of existing data, and existing data will not be changed.
+To import vehicle brand data from `Rest API`, click `Import from` menu, and select either `RF2 Rest API` or `LMU Rest API`.
+Note, game must be running in order to import from `Rest API`.
+Newly imported data will be appended on top of existing data, existing data will not be changed.

+Alternatively, to import vehicle brand data from vehicle `JSON` file, click `Import from` menu, and select `JSON file`.

-    How to export vehicle brand data from RF2 API:
+    How to manually export vehicle brand data from RF2 Rest API:
     1. Start RF2, then open following link in web browser: localhost:5397/rest/race/car
     2. Click "Save" button which saves vehicle data to JSON file.

-    How to export vehicle brand data from LMU API:
+    How to manually export vehicle brand data from LMU Rest API:
     1. Start LMU, then open following link in web browser: localhost:6397/rest/sessions/getAllAvailableVehicles
     2. Click "Save" button which saves vehicle data to JSON file.

-Note: the importing feature is experimental.
-Maximum importing file size is limited to `5MB`.
+    Note: importing feature is experimental.
+Maximum acceptable JSON file size is limited to "5MB".

 To add new brand name, click `Add` button.
 Note, the editor can auto-detect and fill-in all vehicle names found from current active session, existing data will not be changed.